Civil penalty

 A civil penalty or civil fine is a financial penalty imposed by a government agency as restitution for wrongdoing.
 The wrongdoing is typically defined by a codification of legislation, regulations, and decrees.
 The civil fine is not considered to be a criminal punishment, because it is primarily sought in order to compensate the state for harm done to it, rather than to punish the wrongful conduct.
+As such, a civil penalty, in itself, will not carry a punishment of imprisonment or other legal penalties.

+Civil versus criminal penalty

-As such, a civil penalty, in itself, will not carry jail time or other legal penalties.
-For example, if a person were to dump toxic waste in a state park, the state would have the same right to seek to recover the cost of cleaning up the mess as would a private landowner, and to bring the complaint to a court of law, if necessary.
+If a person were to dump toxic waste in a public park, the state would have the same right to seek to recover the cost of cleaning up the mess as would a private landowner, and to bring the complaint to a court of law, if necessary.